What Is Penetration Testing

 Review the Report

-The first step is to review your tester’s after-action report.
-You’re looking to understand two things:
+The first step is to review your tester’s after action report.
+You’re looking to understand a few things:

 1. What areas of security resisted your pen tester?

 A tester will typically evaluate or attempt multiple methods of compromise, and report on the effort expended on these secure areas.
 Like physical safes, which are rated by how long they can resist an expert safecracker, understanding the depth of your cybersecurity will help you continue to improve it.